-Basic earnings (loss) per share includes no dilution and is computed by dividing net income available to common stockholders by the weighted average number of common shares outstanding for the period.
+Basic earnings per share includes no dilution and is computed by dividing net income available to common stockholders by the weighted average number of common shares outstanding for the period.
 The difference between reported basic and diluted weighted-average common shares results from the assumption that all dilutive stock options and convertible preferred stock exercised into common stock.
-Total potentially dilutive shares excluded from diluted weighted shares outstanding at November 30, 2017 and November 30, 2016 totaled 237,911 and 452,000, respectively.
+Total potentially dilutive shares excluded from diluted weighted shares outstanding at November 30, 2018 and November 30, 2017 totaled 156,543 and 237,911, respectively.